FlashFunders/flash_flow/README.md

 add the "do not merge" label to a pull request, it will be excluded from the `merge_branch`.
 This is extremely useful whenever one of your co-workers breaks the build, you can either run `flash_flow --no-merge` from their branch, or go directly to github and add the "do not merge" label and then re-run flash_flow from your branch.

 To use github as your source of merge branches you have to configure it with the class name, github token and repo, your master branch name and both the unmergeable label and do not merge label, which must exist on github.
 The unmergeable label is added to a pull request that has a conflict that can't be resolved and is therefore excluded from the merge branch.

 ### Configuring an issue tracker
 We use Pivotal Tracker.
-Anytime flash_flow is run, all the branches that get merged, if they have any stories associated with them (added via the `--stories` option), those stories will transition to "finished" if they were previously "started".
+When we have finished work for a story on a particular branch we run `flash_flow --story <story_id>`, which will transition all of those stories to "finished" if they were previously "started".

 When code deploys to our review environment, our deploy script runs `flash_flow --review-deploy`, which transitions stories associated with merged branches from "finished" to "delivered".
 At the same time, for a branch that has been removed ("--no-merge"), if the story is "delivered" it will transition back to "finished".
+This means that the only buttons that have to be manually clicked in tracker are "Start" and "Accept/Reject".

 In addition, as part of our production deploy script, we run `flash_flow --prod-deploy`, which takes all the stories that are newly in the `master_branch` and adds a comment "Deployed to production on 12/25/2015 at 11:11pm".
-So using the story option can be handy.
+Tracker doesn't support a real state for "In production", so for us this comment serves as that state.

 ### Configuring hipchat
 When a branch other than the one you're on doesn't merge cleanly and can't be fixed by rerere (more on that later